Western Australian Aboriginal Advisory Council

 Ms Carter moved to Bohemia Downs Station and assisted Traditional Owners to set up their community Kupartiya, before moving to Fitzroy Crossing to work as an Aboriginal liaison officer.
 Ms Carter lived in Kununurra and worked with the Kununurra Mental Health Service and as a drug and alcohol counsellor with the Warringarri Aboriginal Organisation.
 She also lived in Warmun and Derby before returning to Kununurra in 2005.

-Ms Carter is Chairwoman of the Kimberley Aboriginal Law and Culture Centre (KALACC) and serves on the WA Aboriginal Cultural Materials Committee.
-She served as Deputy Chair of the Kimberley Land Council, Woman’s Chair of KALACC and is a board member of MG Corporation and Aarnja Ltd, and sat on the Kimberley Aboriginal Suicide Prevention Trial Working Group.
+Ms Carter is Women's Deputy Chair of the Kimberley Aboriginal Law and Culture Centre (KALACC).
+She serves on the WA Aboriginal Cultural Materials Committee and is a board member of MG Corporation and Aarnja Ltd. She served as Deputy Chair of the Kimberley Land Council and sat on the Kimberley Aboriginal Suicide Prevention Trial Working Group.

 Ms Dridi is a Nyamal woman with family links to the Martu (Western Desert) and Yaburrah/Mardudthunera Coastal Group.
 She is passionate about empowering Aboriginal people and has a strong commitment to support and advocate for others.